jimmystewpot/dns-preload/README.md

 `@reboot $HOME/dns-preload all --config-file=dns-preload.yaml --full --quiet --server=::1`

 replace $HOME with where you have placed the executable.
-### configuration
+### cCnfiguration

 An example configuration file can be found at `example-config.yaml` in the root of the repository.

-## why?
+## Why?

-900ms latency on a slow satellite connection was very frustrating, improving the lookup times by pre-fetching all of the NS and other recorrds. plus some % of needing something to do while on a very slow crappy internet connection in a remote area on a train.
+With an intermittent satellite connection when the connection is lost the local DNS cache is flushed.
+When the connection is restablished the high latency on the link causes a slow down for all connections being reestablished.
+This was an easy way to update the cache asynchronously when the connection is restored which improves usability of the whole system.

+It also works well on trains with crappy reception.

-## help
+## Help

 ```
 dns-preload --help